cheshire-cat-ai/core/mkdocs/plugins/plugins.md

 To write a plugin just create a new folder in `web/cat/plugins/`.

-!!! warning

-    To avoid conflict between the Cat git and your local folder put two underscores to make the folder invisible to GitHub.
-I.e. `__myplugin`.

 Add a python file to your plugin folder:

     ├── web